-- 1. Be an aide to the President; - 2.
-Prepare and manage the annual budget for Alliance, US Regionals, Global Conferences and Advisory Group activities - 3.
-Set annual strategy for education and program across all HEUG events (Alliance, Regionals, education series, etc.) - 4.
-Lead quarterly Advisory Group calls with board updates; - 5.
-Oversee Alliance program in conjunction with the Board, Alliance Program Chair and Higher Logic; - 6.
-Oversee E-Academy series and training initiatives with Advisory Groups, Board and Higher Logic; - 7.
-Oversee US Regionals in conjunction with the Regional Taskforce - 8.
-Oversee Global Regionals in conjunction with the Global Council - 9.
-Work with appropriate Industry product representatives on issues that will benefit HEUG members.
+- 1. Be an aide to the President - 2.
+Prepare and manage the annual budget for Alliance, US Regionals and Advisory Group activities - 3.
+Set annual strategy for education and program across all HEUG events (Alliance, regionals, education series, etc.) - 4.
+Oversee quarterly Advisory Group calls working with the Board AG Engagement Representative - 5.
+Oversee Alliance program in conjunction with the Board, Alliance Program Chair and Higher Logic - Oversee E-Academy series and training initiatives in conjunction with the Board Education Representative, Advisory Groups, Board and Higher Logic - 7.
+Work with appropriate Industry product representatives on issues that will benefit HEUG members; and - 8.
+Perform such other duties that are assigned by the President or the Board of Directors.